 About the author

-Associate Professor Sarah Kelly is the marketing discipline leader in the UQ Business School.
+Sarah Kelly is an Associate Professor in Law and Marketing and the Marketing Discipline Leader and Director of External Engagement in the UQ Business School.
 She has interdisciplinary expertise in marketing, psychology and law and is globally known for her research and consulting in sports marketing and law.

 Associate Professor Kelly is also an educational specialist, having won awards for her tertiary teaching and leadership of the UQ MBA program.
 She is widely published in the sports field, with recent projects including sports scandal impacts, sports corruption, mega sporting event legacy, sponsorship metrics, women’s sport and Esports.

 She holds several non-executive directorships, including Deputy Chair of the Brisbane Lions AFL Football Club, Tourism and Events Queensland, The Gregory Terrace Foundation, and the Wandering Warriors.
 She is also a member of the Australian Institute of Company Directors National Education Advisory Board and the State Minister’s Sport Advisory Council.

 You must now subscribe to continue to receive it

 From 2020, the print edition of Contact magazine will no longer be posted to all alumni twice a year.

 To align with UQ’s focus on sustainability and reducing waste, you will now receive Contact in your email once a month.
 You can also find all your favourite feature stories, news, research articles and UQ announcements on the Contact website.